youngmichaelt/chainalysis-assignment/README.md

 # chainalysis-assignment
-This is the repository for an assignment for Chainanlysis software engineering opportunites.
+This is the repository for the Chainanlysis software engineering assignment.
 ---
 ## Requirements

-For development, you will only need Node.js and npm, installed in your environement.
+For testing, you will only need Node.js and npm, installed in your environement.

 ### Node
 - #### Node installation on Windows